xi-ve/IdleonWeb/PLUGIN_QUICKSTART.md

 Want to create a plugin for IdleonWeb?
 This guide will get you up and running in minutes!

+> **💡 Auto-Discovery**: Once you create your plugin, the system will automatically detect it on next startup and offer to enable it.
+No manual configuration needed!

 ## Table of Contents

 - [1.
 Copy the Template](#1-copy-the-template)